-Then we have We Are All ND.
+We have We Are All ND.
 We all know the phrase We Are ND.
 This just tweaks it a little bit to let you know, that no matter who you are, where you’re from, your gender, your job title, your socioeconomic status, religion, we are all ND.
 If you’re here, you’re a part of the Notre Dame family.
 That’s a four-hour workshop that covers similar material as the other workshop, without the cultural speaker and without the hiring game changers.
-So, it’s definitions, it’s multicultural competency, microaggressions, and we have small-group dialogue where people just get a chance to share their experiences.
+It’s definitions, it’s multicultural competency, microaggressions, and we have small-group dialogue where people just get a chance to share their experiences.
 That’s required for all staff who aren’t supervisors.
 Supervisors, managers take the other class for a full day.
 All other employees are required to take the four-hour workshop.

 Do you offer some optional programming?

 Yes, we also periodically bring in guest speakers.
 We also offer some other workshops such as a Hanukkah and Kwanzaa program around the holidays.
-So we celebrate Christmas extensively here, which as we should.
+We celebrate Christmas extensively here, which as we should.
 December’s my favorite month at Notre Dame.
 It’s amazing.
-So, I do a Hanukkah/Kwanzaa program.
+I do a Hanukkah/Kwanzaa program.
 Hanukkah is a Jewish holiday, Kwanzaa is an African American holiday.
 We do both of them.
 Just a little program.
 Give information, have some food.
 It’s been really well received.
 These are cultural opportunities.
 There’s some political, civil political dialogue, as well.
 We’ve had one on racial battle fatigue.
 That explains the phenomenon of the stressors that could take place from people of color in majority of white spaces, or women in majority male spaces.
 Anything that we can enlighten people on so we can become more empathetic or sympathetic with our colleagues.
 All of these workshops are all tied together to increase people’s comfortability in having dialogue, talking about these issues.
 Not being afraid to ask about it.

 We focus on inclusion.
 We focus on Catholic Social Teaching, we focus on really aligning our diversity and inclusion initiatives with our Catholic Social Teaching, and the Notre Dame mission.
 If we want to be a force for good in the world, we have to know the world, so we’re learning more about it.
-So everything we do, it has an eye to our Catholic Social Teaching and the mission of Notre Dame.
+Everything we do, it has an eye to our Catholic Social Teaching and the mission of Notre Dame.

 Can you speak to how these sessions are not about political correctness, but instead are in harmony with Catholic Social Teaching?